 Why understanding where essential oils in men's grooming products come from is important.

 Talking about how essential oils are made may not be interesting.
 I agree, it’s kind of dull.
 But as the old saying goes, ‘knowledge is power’.

 We know where our raw ingredients come from and we want our customers to know that when they're using a beard oil, beard balm, face wash or body scrub that they're receiving something of quality.
 Knowing where your product comes from helps you make an informed choice.
 We also understand that when searching for products, you want products that meet industry standards.
 All ingredients we use and products we make meet the European Cosmetic Directive under their relevant categories, so you know when you use our products, they’re safe and expertly made.

 As a customer wanting to maintain the best beard you possibly can, you deserve to know as much as you can about our products.
 We strive to inform and educate as much as we can.

 Why?
-Because you and your beard deserve the best.
+Because you deserve the best.